 The availability of high-capacity connectivity is also an underlying condition for the success of key digital projects like 5G.
 By 2025, 5G is expected to be the enabler for all digital services by providing connectivity to people, wherever they live, work, gather or travel.
 It is also expected that 5G will transform the economy by providing wireless connectivity to all objects – whenever beneficial – including vehicles, machines and sensors, in line with the Strategy on Digitising European Industry.

-The European Commission and EU Member States are working together to make the 5G Action Plan a reality, to achieve the internal market scale and transform 5G into a success for Europe.
+The European Commission and the EU Member States are working together to make the 5G Action Plan a reality, to achieve the internal market scale and transform 5G into a success for Europe.
 A commercially available 5G service in at least one major city in each of the EU Member States by 2020 will be a stepping stone in this direction.

 The political commitment is there to position Europe as the global lead market for 5G.
 We are therefore deploying the necessary research and innovation resources, as well as the future-orientated framework conditions at regional, national and European levels that would facilitate investments in this area.